petazeta/youronlineshop/docs/utils.md

 ## Walk trough

 This tool is made to perform recursive operations relationated mainly with walk into a tree structure.
-The node class perform its recursive operations through its own methods of its structure but sometimes we need to performe some recursive operations not implemented for the class structure and for those situations this tool is useful.
+The node class perform its recursive operations through its own methods of its structure but sometimes we need to perform some recursive operations not implemented for the class structure and for those situations this tool is useful.

 The information of this tool is at [iterables.md](iterables.md)